ReactiveSets/toubkal/README.md

 #### What does this mean?

-The Connected Sets program above is expressed in one third the words required to express the problem in plain english replacing thousands of lines of complex and error-prone code.
+The Toubkal program above is expressed in one third the words required to express the problem in plain english replacing thousands of lines of complex and error-prone code.

-Connected Sets programs have no *loops*, and no *ifs*, dramatically reducing the likelyhood of bugs and hence improving productivity by orders of magnitude.
-Under the hood, Connected Sets provides all the optimized and comprehensively tested *loops* and *ifs* you will ever need.
+Toubkal programs have no *loops*, and no *ifs*, dramatically reducing the likelyhood of bugs and hence improving productivity by orders of magnitude.
+Under the hood, Toubkal provides all the optimized and comprehensively tested *loops* and *ifs* you will ever need.

 These same Occam's razor declarative techniques can be applied on the server side delivering a full stack scallable and secure framework with highest performances featuring reactive database and fine-grained authorization model.

-The bottom line is that Connected Sets allows you to write the minimum amount of code while resulting in the highest performance reactive applications you could only dream of writing liberating your creativity and allowing you to finaly beat large teams of developpers.
+The bottom line is that Toubkal allows you to write the minimum amount of code while resulting in the highest performance reactive applications you could only dream of writing liberating your creativity and allowing you to finaly beat large teams of developpers.

 ## Introduction
-Connected Sets (**XS** in short, pronounced **excess**) is a high-productivity, high-performances, scalable, reactive web application framework aiming at massively improving productivity, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.
+Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at massively improving productivity, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.

 ### Development Stage
-XS is already very reliable thanks to its comprehensive test suite and is currently used to deliver a production web application featuring reactive photo albums for a 3D modeling and rending company.
+Toubkal is already very reliable thanks to its comprehensive test suite and is currently used to deliver a production web application featuring reactive photo albums for a 3D image modeling and rendering company.

-Some features are still work in progress and some APIs are subject to changes meaning that XS should be considered Alpha at this time.
+Some features are still work in progress and some APIs are subject to changes meaning that Toubkal should be considered Alpha at this time.

-XS should provide a functionally-rich framework by version 0.6 in March 2015 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.
+Toubkal should provide a functionally-rich framework by version 0.6 in March 2015 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.

 ### Our Team
-Connected Sets is developped by a team of experienced and passionate back-end and front-end developpers.
+Toubkal is developped by a team of experienced and passionate back-end and front-end developpers.

 We are well founded, not looking for additional founding, with well enough resources